ArtPoon/BioID/Alignment.md

 #### Local and global alignment

+The Needleman-Wunsch method is a global alignment algorithm - it aligns the sequences end-to-end, so that both sequences have at least one residue at the extreme left and right of the alignment.
+This greatly simplifies the problem of aligning sequences, but it is not appropriate for all situations.
+For example, what happens if we want to align two sequences where one sequence is much shorter than the other, not because of many deletions but because we didn't sequence the entire target (*e.g.*, gene)?
+We can adjust for this by allowing the alignment to add terminal gap penalties at no cost.

 Terminal gap penalties are applied to gaps that occur at the extreme left or extreme right of a sequence in the alignment.
 For example, the alignment on the left contains terminal gaps, but the alignment on the right does not:
 ```